raman31191/Global-Weather-Tracker/README.md

 This Weather App provides real-time weather updates for cities worldwide.
 Built using Flutter, it integrates with the OpenWeather API to fetch weather data, including temperature, humidity, wind speed, and other key metrics.
 The app features a dynamic user interface that changes based on the weather condition, displaying icons and background images that match the current weather, such as sunny, cloudy, rainy, or snowy.

+Key Features:
+Real-time Weather Data: Get up-to-date weather information, including temperature, wind speed, humidity, and more.
+Interactive Search: Search for weather updates by city name.
+Dynamic UI: The app updates background images and icons based on weather conditions, enhancing the user experience.
+Weather Tips: Receive personalized weather-related tips based on the current conditions.
+Date and Time: Displays current time, date, and day of the week for the selected city.
+Responsive Design: The app is designed to work seamlessly across different device sizes.

+Technologies Used:
+Flutter for building the mobile app
+OpenWeather API for weather data retrieval WeatherIcons for weather condition icons

 ## Getting Started

 This project is a starting point for a Flutter application.